Immunoglobulin Replacement Therapy (IRT)

-Immunoglobulin (antibody) replacement therapy is one of the most important and successful therapies for people with primary immunodeficiency diseases.
-Many of these people have insufficient antibodies to adequately fight infections, and this therapy can be life saving.
+Immunoglobulin (antibody) replacement therapy (IRT) is one of the most effective and commonly used therapies for some primary immunodeficiency (PID) disorders, also known as inborn errors of immunity (IEI).
+Many people with PID/IEI disorders have insufficient antibodies to adequately fight infections, and this therapy can be life saving.

 - Treat existing infections